Your Ultimate Checklist for Mastering Home Health Surveys (Part 1)

 All data collected by the team members may need to be sent to the compliance manager and may become part of a plan of correction for the Quality Assurance program.

-Should you need assistance with survey readiness, please continue to part 2 of this series and call Kenyon Homecare Consulting at 206-721-5091 to help you get there!
+Should you need assistance with survey readiness, please continue to part 2 of this series and then call Kenyon Homecare Consulting at 206-721-5091 to help you get there!

 Results Based Consulting